afeser/Smart-Cat-Feeding-System/src/Critical/README.md

 You should follow a top-down approach for this rreport.

+Submitted report fully complies with the technical report writing rules.
+Spelling, punctuation and grammar mistakes are minimum.
+The organization of the report is easy to follow and understand.

 ## What is expected?

 ### System under review can proceed into: